 Why?
 Because it’s Kevin Ogletree!
 Anyone who wasted a waiver claim on this schmuck after Week One is an idiot.

 Jim Harbaugh is a giant bag of maize and blue-colored douches, but, my God, he sure knows how to groom a quarterback.
 Very quietly, Smith has averaged 21 fantasy points a week.
 Great numbers?
 No. But he’s definitely serviceable, especially in 2QB leagues.

 BLACKBALL: Mario Manningham, WR, SF

 Shut your mouth, Mario Manningham.
 If I wasn’t in uniform, I’d split your skull faster than you can say “police brutality.”
 All I want to do is take that dog by the neck that you call “Mother”, tie her to the back of a station wagon, and speed away.
 She could probably keep up for a mile or two, tough little mutt.
 Just know that, when you find her bloody carcass lying on the back of the interstate, it was NOT an accident.
 I did it.
-Fuck you, Mario Manningham.
-Fuck you and your dream-crushing dastardly ways.
+Damn you, Mario Manningham.
+Damn you and your dream-crushing dastardly ways.
 You ruined my freshman year.
 Go suck an egg.

 Detroit (-3.5) vs. TENNESSEE

 In Week Two, the Detroit Football Lions allowed the 6’3”, 250 lb.
 Vernon Davis to go off for 5 receptions for 73 yards and 2 scores.
 In Week Three, this collection of overwhelmed Nancyboys, otherwise known as Lions linebackers, have the task of shutting down Cook, who is 6’5” and weighs 250 lbs.
 Prediction: PAIN.
 Now, if you’ll excuse me, I’m going to need a drink… or twenty.